Raichaibrah/Portfolio/README.md

 ##  About

-This repository contains the source for my portfolio — a static, responsive site showcasing my skills, projects, and contact information.
+This repository contains the source for my portfolio.
 Use it as a reference or template for your own developer portfolio!

----

 © 2026 Raïcha Sanoussi :contentReference[oaicite:11]{index=11}